 Hospitalisations data for patients with intentional self-harm injuries includes those with and without suicidal intent.
 For further information see the Technical notes.

 The reporting of rates of intentional self-harm hospitalisations by PHN areas can provide localised information to enable PHNs to identify and investigate areas requiring more coordination of care to patients, by working directly with key primary and secondary health care providers and hospitals.

-The distribution plot shows the age-specific rates of intentional self-harm hospitalisations for males and females by all ages and broad age groups (0–24, 25–44, 45–64, 65 and over) for Primary Health Networks (PHNs) in New South Wales in 2018-19.
-The same data can be viewed for each of the other states and territories.
+The distribution plot shows the age-specific rates of intentional self-harm hospitalisations for males and females by all ages and broad age groups (0–24, 25–44, 45–64, 65 and over) for Primary Health Networks (PHNs) in 2020-21.
 Users can also choose to view horizontal stacked bar charts showing numbers and proportion of intentional self-harm hospitalisations for PHNs by all ages and age groups by sex.
-Rates for all ages were lowest in the Western Sydney PHN for both males (37.9 per 100,000 population) and females (63.2) and highest for males in the Hunter New England and Central Coast PHN (85.1) and for females in the Murrumbidgee PHN (156.7).
+Rates for all ages were lowest in the Northern Sydney PHN for males (36.2 per 100,000 population) and South Western Sydney PHN for females (63.5).
+Rates for all ages were highest in Western Queensland PHN for males (199.7) and for females (363.1).

-The highest rates of hospitalisations for intentional self-harm for males tended to be in the older age group, 25–44.
+In 2020–21, rates of intentional self-harm hospitalisation for males tended to be highest in those aged 25-44.